Military Education l Autism l Reading l Transition l Caselaw

 Informing and Empowering Military Families.
 Focus on issues and concerns for military or EFMP families spotlighted on the Master List of Reports, Articles, and Regulations developed for the DoD Military Family Readiness Council.

 DoDEA's Playgrounds Renovated to Meet Needs of Special Needs Students.
 Within the next month the Department of Defense Education Activity (DoDEA) will finalize renovations to some of its school playgrounds to better serve special needs students.(DoDEA Press Room, December 16, 2009

-New!
-Special Care Organizational Record (SCOR) for Children with Special Health Care Needs announced by the Office of Military and Community Family Policy tailored to the unique needs of a special needs family member.
+Special Needs Resources including the Special Care Organizational Record (SCOR) download for Children with Special Health Care Needs announced by the Office of Military and Community Family Policy tailored to the unique needs of a special needs family member.
 The SCORs are tools for caregivers, providing central repositories for recording and tracking information about their family member’s ongoing support and health needs.

 Special Needs Parent Toolkit (free download)

 Military OneSource EFMP Tool Box

 *You must first register and login to https://www.militaryonesource.mil/ before being able to access this premium, free content from Military One Source Online

 TRICARE for Kids Provision in HR 4310, National Defense Authorization Act for Fiscal Year 2013, signed by President on January 2, 2013.